hammad-ahmed-01/Basic-Concepts-of-Python/README.md

 After getting the average in a variable avg, if-else elif condition is used to compare the avg in order to assign grade.

-The grades, according to the average marks are A,B,C,D,E and F
+The grades, according to the average marks are A,B,C,D,E and F.

-if the average is higher than or equal to 90 and smaller than 100, then it will print grade A
+if the average is higher than or equal to 90 and smaller than 100, then it will print grade A.

-if the average is higher than or equal to 80 and smaller than 90, then it will print grade B
+if the average is higher than or equal to 80 and smaller than 90, then it will print grade B.

-if the average is higher than or equal to 70 and smaller than 80, then it will print grade C
+if the average is higher than or equal to 70 and smaller than 80, then it will print grade C.

-if the average is higher than or equal to 60 and smaller than 70, then it will print grade D
+if the average is higher than or equal to 60 and smaller than 70, then it will print grade D.

-if the average is higher than or equal to 50 and smaller than 60, then it will print grade E
+if the average is higher than or equal to 50 and smaller than 60, then it will print grade E.

-if the average is higher than or equal to 0 and smaller than 50, then it will print grade F
+if the average is higher than or equal to 0 and smaller than 50, then it will print grade F.

-if the average marks are not between 0 to 100, then the else option will be printed, which will give a warning that the numbers entered are wrong
+if the average marks are not between 0 to 100, then the else option will be printed, which will give a warning that the numbers entered are wrong.